National Life and Accident Insurance Company: Evolution and takeover

 U.S. life insurers faced a crisis with the coming of the Great Depression in 1929.
 Like many of them, National Life survived by offering its clients policy loans against the plans' cash values.
 With World War II came another crisis due to the manpower shortage brought about by conscription.
 In some areas, premium collections, at least on a weekly basis, had to be curtailed (gasoline rationing was a factor) and many clients who were used to having their premiums collected in person by an agent found themselves having to take the initiative to mail in their premiums or lose their coverage.

 By the mid-1960s the company had outgrown its home office in downtown Nashville.
 It had also been overshadowed by one of its principal competitors, the Life and Casualty Insurance Company of Tennessee ("L&C"), whose 31-story skyscraper in 1957 was, briefly, Nashville's only skyscraper and the tallest building in the Southeast.
-The new National Life building, across the street from the Tennessee State Capitol, had 30 stories and was both considerably larger and located on higher terrain, so it appeared to be grander than its rival, as intended.
+The new National Life building, across the street from the Tennessee State Capitol, was completed in 1970 and had 30 stories.
+It was both considerably larger and located on higher terrain, so it appeared to be grander than its rival, as intended.

 By this point, the television studios of WSM (which began in 1950 as the first Nashville television station) had moved to West Nashville near the station's transmitting tower in 1963; the radio stations followed in 1966.
 In 1969, a plan was announced to build a theme park on the property of Rudy's Farm, a sausage company located in the Pennington Bend of the Cumberland River.
 The park opened in 1972 as "Opryland USA."
 Other than the usual selection of thrill rides and "kiddie rides," the park featured shows of diverse genres of American music, not just country.
-Construction began on the new Grand Ole Opry House at about the same time, and the Opry left the deteriorating Ryman Auditorium for the new facility in March 1974.
+Construction began on the new Grand Ole Opry House at about the same time, and the Opry left the deteriorating Ryman Auditorium for the new facility adjacent to the theme park in March 1974.